jototland/stackedit_workspace/statistikknotater/estimation.md

 ### Critical value, significance level, confidence level from theoretical distributions in R
 Use the `q`-functions.

-Example: find the critical value for a two-sided hypotheses test or confidence interval, where significance level or confince level  is 95% or $\alpha=0.05$
+Example: find the critical value for a two-sided hypotheses test or confidence interval, where significance level or confidence level is 95% ($\alpha=0.05$)

 `qnorm(1-0.05/2)`